zopefoundation/Products.DCWorkflow/docs/narrative/Transition.rst

  object.
 See Expressions for more details.

 **Guards and Action boxes** --
- See the :doc:`Gaurds` and :doc:`ActionBoxes` sections for specific details about those fields.
+ See the :doc:`Guards` and :doc:`ActionBoxes` sections for specific details about those fields.
 Note that automatic transitions don't need the action box fields to be filled out.